brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 22 bht.md

 # Ephesians 6:22 Commentary Help Text

 ## BHT:
-The apostle's purpose, in sharing these messages with the churches, was to provide comfort and support to their hearts.
-He understood that believers often face various challenges and difficulties, such as indwelling sin, temptations, afflictions, and sufferings.
-It is the duty of ministers to console and encourage them in such times.
-The state of the church is disheartening when it lacks comforters.
-Paul sought to bring solace to the hearts of the believers by sharing the supports he found from God and the success of the gospel.
+The purpose of Paul's dispatching messengers like Aristarchus and Marcus was to keep the churches informed and foster fellowship among them.
+These messengers were not sent for Paul alone, but to bring comfort and strength to the believers by sharing essential news about his condition and the progress of the gospel.
+By offering consolation to dispirited believers facing trials, ministers play a vital role in providing support and encouragement.
+Through these messengers and letters, Paul aimed to bring solace and hope to the churches, assuring them of God's presence and the successes of the gospel.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: